-Even the most dedicated parents can experience breakdowns in parenting communication.
-Frustration, disappointment and stress from the past and the present can easily creep into a conversation and set a negative tone that carries on for days, weeks or even months afterward.
-This is why it’s so important to be able to recognize and break a cycle of communication between you and your co-parent that is unproductive, and to take steps to prevent adding fuel to the fire of unnecessary disputes.
+Even the most dedicated people can experience breakdowns in parenting communication.
+Frustration, disappointment, and stress from both the past and present can easily creep into conversations and set a negative tone that carries on for days, weeks, or even months onward.
+If it’s something you’re noticing, it’s likely your children are feeling the effects, too.
+This is why it’s so important to be able to recognize and break a cycle of unproductive communication between you, and to take steps to prevent adding fuel to the fire of unnecessary disputes.

-Consider the question
+3. Consider the Question

-If you’re not sure whether you should respond to a co-parent’s message, consider whether that message even contains a question to begin with.
-Responding to a message with conflict potential that doesn’t have a request for information may not be worth it.
-When it comes to messages with inappropriate language and valid questions, you’ll have to use your own judgment.
+If you’re not sure whether you should respond to a co-parent’s message, consider whether that message even contains a relevant question to begin with.
+Responding to a message with conflict potential that doesn’t even have a request for information may not be worth it.
+When it comes to messages with valid questions but inappropriate language, you’ll need to use your own judgment.

 Ignoring the language to provide the answer alone can be difficult, and sometimes, not engaging with messages that are designed to antagonize you can defuse a situation before it starts.
-At the very least, if you feel you have enough self-control to respond with the details requested only, your business-like reply will help you avoid becoming mired in your co-parent’s negativity.
-If you are unable to resist the urge to respond to your co-parent’s negativity, your best bet is to ignore the message until your co-parent asks the question in a civil way.
+At the very least, if you feel you have enough self-control to respond with only the requested details, your formal, professional reply will help you avoid becoming provoked by your ex’s negativity.
+If you are unable to resist the urge to match your non custodial parent’s texts’ negativity, your best bet is to ignore the message until your ex rephrases the question in a civil manner.